 If someone else’s pet bit or attacked you, speak with a Lewisburg dog bite lawyer about your options.
-There are many legal nuances to dog bite lawsuits, and help from a respected attorney like Jon Ostroff and the team at Ostroff Injury Law can be vital in getting the payments you deserve.
+There are many legal nuances to dog bite lawsuits, and help from a respected attorney like Jon Ostroff and the team at Ostroff Godshall Injury and Accident Lawyers can be vital in getting the payments you deserve.
 We have handled dog bite cases for countless Pennsylvania residents, including one client in Lehigh County who required surgery after suffering a broken hip in an attack by a pit bull.
 Jon settled the case for $375,000 by obtaining crucial evidence from the scene of the attack.

 Holding a Dog Owner at Fault for Bite Injuries

 In Pennsylvania, dog owners hold “strict liability” for a victim’s medical expenses after an attack.
 “Strict liability” means that the owner is always responsible for paying for those expenses, even if they trained and restrained their dog the way they were supposed to and didn’t do anything reckless or careless before the bite.

 However, dog owners in Pennsylvania are not automatically liable for any other kinds of losses—for example, lost income due to time missed from work, physical pain, and any psychological trauma stemming from the attack.
 To make a dog owner pay for these damages, your attorney must either 1) prove the victim’s injuries were severe, or, 2) prove that the owner knew their pet had “unmistakably vicious tendencies” and, despite knowing this, did not do what a reasonable person would have done to control the dangerous dog.